imflikk/Generate-Implant-With-Syscalls/README.md

 When the compilation process is complete, is should generate a new executable named "implant.exe" in the same folder as the Python script.

-This implant is used by simply running it on the command line and providing the PID of a target process to inject the shellcode into.
+This implant is used by simply running it on the command line.
+If a PID is provided, it will attempt to inject the payload into that process.
+Otherwise, it will spawn a new werfault.exe process to inject the payload into.
 In the example below, a notepad.exe process was launched ahead of time with the PID 15324.

 ```default
 C:\Tools\RTO-Malware\test>implant.exe 15324